Millennium Falcon: Depiction

 In Star Wars: The Force Awakens, set some 30 years after Return of the Jedi, the Falcon is in the possession of a scrap dealer named Unkar Plutt on the desert planet Jakku, having been stolen from Solo and Chewbacca some years prior.
 Scavenger Rey and former stormtrooper Finn steal the Falcon in order to escape from an attack by the First Order, having been targeted for having the droid BB-8 in their possession.
 They are captured by a smuggling freighter, which turns out to be piloted by Solo and Chewbacca, who reclaim the Falcon.
 Forced to escape in the Falcon from an ambush by parties to whom Solo is heavily in debt, Solo reluctantly agrees to help Rey and Finn return BB-8 to the Resistance.
-After Rey is captured by the First Order, Solo agrees to take Finn in the Falcon to the First Order's new Starkiller Base—a planet that has been converted into the next generation of 'Death Star'—by attempting a risky maneuver of bypassing the planet's defences by exiting hyperspace in its atmosphere.
+After Rey is captured by the First Order, Solo agrees to take Finn in the Falcon to the First Order's new Starkiller Base—a planet that has been converted into the next generation of 'Death Star'—by attempting a risky maneuver of bypassing the planet's defenses by exiting hyperspace in its atmosphere.
 When Solo is killed by his son, the rebels escape the destructing Starkiller Base.
-Later, Rey uses a newly-assembled map to travel to Ahch-To, the site of the first Jedi temple, to make contact with the long-lost Luke Skywalker, travelling in the Falcon in the company of Chewbacca and R2-D2.
+Later, Rey uses a newly-assembled map to travel to Ahch-To, the site of the first Jedi temple, to make contact with the long-lost Luke Skywalker, traveling in the Falcon in the company of Chewbacca and R2-D2.

 The Falcon appears again in Star Wars: The Last Jedi, still on Ahch-To with Rey and Chewbacca.
-Later in the film, Chewbacca and Rey take the Falcon to the planet Crait, where the Resistance is under attack by the First Order.
-The Falcon loses its sensor dish for the third time on Crait, after it is shot off by a TIE fighter, but still manages to single-handedly take out most of the First Order's fighters on the planet while Luke distracts Kylo Ren.
-After the battle, surviving Resistance personnel leave Crait aboard the Falcon.

-In The Last Jedi, Rey uses the Falcons escape pod to board Supreme Leader Snoke's flagship, the Mega-class Star Dreadnought Supremacy.
+Rey uses the Falcons escape pod to board Supreme Leader Snoke's flagship, the Mega-class Star Dreadnought Supremacy.
 Director Rian Johnson noted that he wanted its design to resemble a coffin, inspired by C.S.
 Lewis' Perelandra.
 The escape pod was monogrammed to say "Property of Han Solo".
+Later in the film, Chewbacca and Rey take the Falcon to the planet Crait, where the Resistance is under attack by the First Order.
+The Falcon loses its sensor dish for the third time on Crait, after it is shot off by a TIE fighter, but still manages to single-handedly take out most of the First Order's fighters on the planet while Luke distracts Kylo Ren.
+After the battle, all surviving Resistance personnel leave Crait aboard the Falcon.

 In the film Solo: A Star Wars Story, it is revealed that Lando modified the Falcon by putting an escape pod between the frontal 'mandibles', which Han jettisons to escape a gravity well.
+This film ends with the game of sabacc where Han won the Falcon from Lando.

-In The Rise of Skywalker the Falcon is piloted by Lando Calrissian, Chewbacca and Wedge Antilles in the final battle of Exegol, leading the entire fleet of free worlds against the Sith Eternal forces.
+In The Rise of Skywalker the Falcon is piloted by Lando, Chewbacca and Wedge Antilles in the final battle of Exegol, leading the entire fleet of free worlds against the Sith Eternal forces.